jollyjinx/sma2mqtt/README.md

 ## Future

 I use __sma2mqtt__ in 'production' and it works fine.
-Inverter values are currently read out via modbus, but I started reversing the [SMA inverter protocol](SMA%20Protocol.md) to get sma2mqtt read values from all SMA prodcuts via UDP.
-Modbus seems to have problems on SMA inverters, that's why I want to switch.
+Inverter values are currently read out via modbus, but I started reversing the [SMA inverter protocol](SMA%20Protocol.md) to get __sma2mqtt__ read values from all SMA products via UDP.
+SMA Speedwire protocol seems to be more stable and faster than Modbus, that's why I want to switch.

 ### Usage